 On the contrary, this effect dominates the human subject, who is most always rather its victim than its creator.
 No matter what the cause of the numinous, it is independent of the individual's personal will.

-Jung says that following the general rule, both the religious doctrine and the collective consciousness (or the so-called "consensus gentium"), has to be attributed to a cause that is external to the individual.
+Jung says that following the general rule, the religious doctrine and the collective consciousness (so-called "consensus gentium"), has to be attributed to a cause that is external to the individual.
 So, the numinous is the quality of a visible object, or the influence of an invisible presence, which generates a radical change within the human conscience.

 As for religious confessions, he defines them as some codified and dogmatized forms of original religious experiences.
 And although, for instance, the Catholic Church is often accused of rigidity and unwillingness to accept any doctrinal changes, it still admits that dogma is alive, and by its essence, it can be prone to change and evolution.